 Tom has also dedicated himself to the practice of law, both within the firm and in the Fairfield County area, where he was born and raised.
 Since 2019, Tom has served as the Chair of the Civil Litigation Committee of the Fairfield County Bar Association.
 Tom was elected to the FCBA’s Board of Directors in 2020.
 Tom was also elected to the Connecticut Defense Lawyers Association’s Board of Directors in 2021.
 Tom maintains an active pro bono practice, assisting clients with their litigation needs.
 Also within the community, Tom was elected to the Fairfield Representative Town Meeting (RTM) in 2021.
 Tom routinely participates in firm volunteer activities, in addition to supporting his church and the Muscular Dystrophy Association.

 Fairfield County Bar Association – Board of Directors; Chair, Civil Litigation Committee

-Connecticut Defense Lawyers Association - Young Lawyers Committee
+Connecticut Defense Lawyers Association - Board of Directors; Young Lawyers Committee

 Connecticut Bar Association - Litigation Section